XiongLuoxing/marsala/README.md

 `./configure`

+## Prepare frequence and mask file

-Go to the folder data/, Download dbsnp frequency file, download to the this folder from GTAK Resource bundle as suggested: https://software.broadinstitute.org/gatk/guide/article?id=1213 Extract the columns using commands:
+Go to the folder data/,
+1. Download dbsnp frequency file, download to the this folder from GTAK Resource bundle as suggested: https://software.broadinstitute.org/gatk/guide/article?id=1213 Extract the columns using commands: